-Home About Me
+About

 About Me

-Mark Grisez serves as Principal Trumpet of the Columbus Symphony Orchestra.
-From 2014 to 2016, he served as Acting Associate Principal Trumpet of the San Francisco Symphony and in May 2015, he was named Musical America’s New Artist of the Month.
-He moved to Miami Beach, FL in the fall of 2016 and spent three years as a Trumpet Fellow with the New World Symphony.
-Mark also has held the position of Principal Trumpet of the California Symphony, played as Guest Principal Trumpet of the Louisville Orchestra, and performed with a variety of other ensembles, including The Bay Brass, San Francisco Opera, Houston Grand Opera, One Found Sound, and Nomad Session, a pop-up wind octet of which he is a founding member.
+Mark Grisez Originally from Fresno, CA, Mark Grisez serves as Principal Trumpet of the Columbus Symphony.
+From 2014 to 2016, he served as Acting Associate Principal Trumpet of the San Francisco Symphony.
+Mark has also held the position of Principal Trumpet of the California Symphony and played as a guest with the Detroit Symphony, Cincinnati Symphony, St. Louis Symphony, Louisville Orchestra, Dallas Brass, The Bay Brass, San Francisco Opera, Houston Grand Opera, One Found Sound, and Nomad Session.

-Mark received his bachelor’s degree in music performance in 2015 from the San Francisco Conservatory of Music, where he studied under David Burkhart and Mark Inouye.
-He also studied with Charles Geyer and Barbara Butler at Rice University from 2019 to 2020.
+Mark received his bachelor’s degree in music performance in 2015 from the San Francisco Conservatory of Music, where he studied under David Burkhart and Mark Inouye, and in May 2015 he was recognized as Musical America’s New Artist of the Month.
+He spent three years as a Trumpet Fellow with the New World Symphony, and he also studied with Charles Geyer and Barbara Butler at Rice University from 2019 to 2020.

 New World Symphony Profile (2018)